 A diver, a daring gambler.

-Plunger, the first submarine torpedo boat to be built for the Navy, was authorized by Congress 3 March 1893; a contract for her construction was awarded to Holland Torpedo Boat Co.
-13 March 1895.
-However, the boat and the contract were cancelled in April 1900.
+Plunger, the first submarine torpedo boat to be built for the Navy, was authorized by the Congress on 3 March 1893; and a contract for her construction was awarded to Holland Torpedo Boat Co., on 13 March 1895.
+The boat and the contract were cancelled, however, in April 1900.

-The first Plunger (SS2) was laid down 21 May 1901 at Crescent Shipyard, Elizabethport, N.J. under subcontract from J. P. Holland Torpedo Boat Co.; launched 1 February 1902; sponsored by Miss Ernestine Wardwell; and commissioned at New Suffolk, L.I.
-19 September 1903, Lt.
+Plunger (Submarine Torpedo Boat No. 2) was laid down on 21 May 1901 at Elizabethport, N.J., by the Crescent Shipyard of Lewis Nixon, a subcontractor for the John P. Holland Torpedo Boat Co. of New York; launched on 1 February 1902; sponsored by Miss Ernestine Wardwell of Baltimore, Md.; and commissioned at the Holland Company yard at New Suffolk, Long Island, N.Y., on 19 September 1903, Lt.
 Charles P. Nelson in command.